Hantavirus: A Potentially Deadly Disease

 What can I do to protect myself?

 Don’t worry!
-There’s plenty to do to minimize the risk of infection.
+Hantavirus does not typically spread from person to person, so there’s plenty to do to limit rodent exposure and minimize your risk of infection.

 There are a few spots in particular that increase the likelihood of hantavirus exposure, especially in rural settings with overgrowth and abandoned buildings.
 Extra caution should be used when working in barns, sheds, outbuildings, crawlspaces and basements, and even moving furniture during winter months, as rodents tend to take refuge inside.
 Campers and hikers should be mindful of infested campsites and trails as well – three hikers died from HPS in Yellowstone National Park in 2012.